Container Catalog

 Metric Type Dimensions

 CveExposureDuration values are in hours, computed as now - first_seen for each active CVE on each non-superseded canonical tag.
-The Fixable dimension is true when a fix version is known upstream, false otherwise.
+[Distro] is used by the SLO alarm; [Distro, Severity] is used by the dashboard.

 Structured Logs

 Each invocation emits one JSON log line per active CVE to stdout (captured by CloudWatch Logs).
-Each line includes fixable (boolean) and fixed_in (version string or null).
-To query fixable CVEs only:
+Example query for all active CVEs:

 | sort exposure_hours desc